Frequently Asked Questions

 What makes Complete Care Strategies different from other home care providers?

-CCS is owned and operated by professional Geriatric Care Managers.
-A team of experts, including Social Workers, Dementia Care Specialists, Nurses and Counselors, oversees the care of every client.
+Complete Care Strategies is owned and operated by professional geriatric care managers: Beverly Bernstein Joie, MS, and Dolores Tracey Magid, M.ED.
+Our team of experts includes Social Workers, Dementia Care Specialists, Nurses and Counselors to oversee the care of every client.
 Many team members are Certified Geriatric Care Managers.
 In our integrated approach to care, we work in concert to maximize the health and quality of life for our clients.

 How do you select your home caregivers?